-Any publication or use of pictures, videos and accounts of school events without the express written consent of Pymatuning Valley Local Schools is prohibited.
-Students that publish items that depict activities or events on school grounds may be subject to a demand for removal and/or disciplinary action.
+Any publication or other use of pictures, videos and accounts of school events without the express written consent of the Pymatuning Valley Local Schools is prohibited.
+Students that publish items that depict activities or events that take place on school grounds may be subject to a demand for removal and/or disciplinary action.